-Beginning in Fall 2017, the College of Engineering has initiated six faculty-led task forces to determine new ideas and strategies in the following primary areas of importance.
-The overall objectives of these task forces are to enhance the learning environment for the college's undergraduate and graduate students, as well as to support faculty development and research.
+Beginning in Fall 2017, the College of Engineering initiated faculty-led task forces to determine new ideas and strategies in six primary areas of importance.
+The overall objectives are to enhance the learning environment for the college's undergraduate and graduate students, as well as to support faculty development and research.
 Faculty members were selected based on their interest and expertise in these specific areas.

 Dean’s Office Liaison: Sohrab Asgarpoor